mnieber/skandha/README.md

 ## Glossary (conceptual)

+- callback function: a function that is called by an operation to help implement that operation
 - callbacks object: a collection of callback functions that is used by an operation.
 - container: a class that contains multiple facets.
+Typically, these facets are made to work together using callback functions.
 - facet: a class that implements a reusable behaviour, such as selection.
 - operation: a member function of a facet that changes the data of that facet.

 ## Glossary (technical)

 - aspiration: a library that implements a form of Aspect Oriented Programming using callback functions.
+- mapDataToProps: a helper function that maps data from one object to another.
+It's also used to map data between facets.
 - registerCtr: the function that tells SkandhaJS which containers and facets exist.
 - setCallbacks: the function that installs the callbacks objects that are used by a facet.